Chief Executive Officer

-Previously, Ms. Bell served as Senior Vice President and Deputy Chief Operating Officer (DCOO) for KGS.
-As DCOO, she assisted the Chief Operating Officer in overseeing day-to-day operations and implementing strategies and programs to ensure operational success and client satisfaction.
-Ms. Bell also served as Vice President (VP), Business Development, and as VP for the firm’s federal regulatory business group.
+Ms. Bell has over 30 years of technical, business management, and leadership experience in the industry.
+Previously, she served as Senior Vice President and Deputy Chief Operating Officer (DCOO) for KGS.
+As DCOO, Ms. Bell assisted the Chief Operating Officer in overseeing day-to-day operations and implementing strategies and programs to ensure operational success and client satisfaction.
+She also served as Vice President (VP), Business Development, and as VP for the firm’s federal regulatory business group.
 Ms. Bell also held management positions with KGS predecessor company, Pinkerton Computer Consultants, as well as Blue Cross/Blue Shield of the National Capital Area, and supported the National Railroad Passenger Corporation (AMTRAK).

 Ms. Bell holds a bachelor’s degree in business management from the University of Maryland and is a member of the National Association of Professional Women and Women in Technology International.